Efficient Sparse Secure Aggregation for Federated Learning: Experiments

 \subsection{Results}

-We conduct several ML training experiments to define the number of federated rounds $R$ required to obtain the targeted accuracy defined above ($98\%$ for MNIST and $80\%$ for CIFAR-10) for two strategies, the \texttt{FedAvg} without model update compression, and the approach of using \texttt{FedAvg} in conjunction with \texttt{TopBinary} coding of the model updates for $\rho \in \{0.1, 0.02\}$.
-We subsequently analytically estimate the communication costs associated with using these two FL approaches in conjunction with different secure aggregation protocols (see Tables~\ref{tab:related_works} and \ref{tab:comm-cost-estimations}), the results of which are detailed in Table~\ref{tab:all_xps}.

-For experiments on \texttt{FedAvg} with \texttt{TopBinary} model update coding, we also report the mean size of the aggregated union of indices over the course of federated training, $\mathbb{E}~|V|$.
-This value gives us an idea of the scale of the union of indices operation for the different ML training experiments.
+We conduct several ML training experiments to define the number of federated rounds $R$ required to obtain the targeted accuracy ($98\%$ for MNIST and $80\%$ for CIFAR-10) for \texttt{FedAvg} and our proposed methods.
+For experiments with \texttt{TopBinary} coding, we set $\rho = 0.1$ and we also report the mean size of the aggregated union of indices over the course of federated training, $\mathbb{E}~|V|$.
+For the method presented in~\cite{PracticalSA_GIKM17}, no update compression is used and thus, the number of federated round $R$ to reach the targeted accuracy is equal to that of uncompressed \texttt{FedAvg}.
+The method presented in~\cite{EaSTLy_DCSW20} uses the \emph{TernGrad} model-update compression technique, which is similar to our \texttt{TopBinary} coding.
+Thus, we assume that this technique with \emph{TernGrad} compression requires a similar number of federated rounds to obtain the same level of accuracy as our proposed techniques.

-In table~\ref{tab:all_xps}, we also present an evaluation of communication cost for methods presented in \cite{PracticalSA_GIKM17,EaSTLy_DCSW20}.
-We see that the methods proposed in~\cite{EaSTLy_DCSW20} have a total communication cost close to some of our proposed techniques.
-The lower costs associated with these techniques is natural since they make use of \emph{TernGrad} as a model-update compression technique.
-Since the compression approaches are so similar, we assume that these techniques with \emph{TernGrad} compression require a similar number of federated rounds to obtain the same level of accuracy as our proposed techniques.
-Hence, to evaluate the total communication cost of these methods, we use the same number of rounds than our approach.
 We recall that these approaches introduced in~\cite{EaSTLy_DCSW20} cannot be used in practice because at the end of the FL training, each client obtains a different trained models and we do not know how to aggregate these models into one model without compromising accuracy.

+To compare the computation cost, we compare the cost of the most expensive operations.
+For non secure aggregations and our proposed methods, only additions (noted "+" in Table~\ref{tab:all_xps}) are performed. \cite{EaSTLy_DCSW20} with TSS is based on polynomial interpolation (noted "++" in Table~\ref{tab:all_xps}) which is more expensive than additions. \cite{EaSTLy_DCSW20} with HE and \cite{PracticalSA_GIKM17} are based on the most expensive operations respectively Paillier HE and asymmetric encryption (noted "+++" in Table~\ref{tab:all_xps}).